June 11

 Skillet Shape

-Skillets can have a surprisingly different amount of flat cooking surface, depending on how sloped the sides are.
+Skillets of the same size can have a surprisingly different amount of flat cooking surface, depending on how sloped the sides are.
 A 10-inch skillet can have anywhere from less than 7 to almost 10 full inches of cooking surface.

 The Copper Core skillet has fairly straight sides, providing a good amount of flat cooking surface: